serverless/blog/posts/2017-09-12-event-driven-serverless-app-local-dev-exp.md

 - `frontend` folder holds the frontend
 - `services` folder holds the serverless service(s)

 > With `sls invoke` you could test one single function at a time.
-But, with the Serverless Application Platform, you can run the full event-driven serverless application, with events interacting across the application, locally on your machine, without signup up for any cloud provider.
+But with the Serverless Application Platform, you can run the full event-driven serverless application, with events interacting across the application, locally on your machine, without signup up for any cloud provider.
 YEAH!

 Let's create a couple of the backend services and then we will explore the local experience when we run the application.
 The way the non-serverless frontend portion of the application is written is totally your choice.
 In this post, I will primarily focus on the serverless portion of the application inside the `services` folder, and use a basic `curl` script to simulate the frontend.